What is Responsible Care?

 • Enforcement actions

-In 2007, CBA launched a dedicated Logistics Index specifically to measure the health, safety and environmental performance of the growing number of logistics companies in CBA membership.
+In 2007, CBA launched a dedicated Logistics Index specifically to measure the health, safety, security and environmental performance of the growing number of logistics companies in CBA membership.
 Similar Indices of Performance data is also collected annually, aggregated, and then published as the Logistics Index.

 Whilst subject to year-on-year fluctuations, both the CBA’s Distributor Indices of Performance Bulletin and Logistics Index illustrate the long-term benefit of Responsible Care and its ability to deliver significant improvements in the industry’s health, safety, security and environmental performance.

 In addition to the Indices of Performance, each year individual Companies must also complete and return a Self-Assessment Questionnaire and an Improvement Plan designed to identify and remove any weakness in a member’s health, safety, security and environmental management system.
 An alternative to this process is available for companies undertaking third party verification.